Parking Lot Slip and Fall Lawyer

 Handicap ramps exist to help those who are temporarily or permanently injured in some way, and they are a good thing.
 However, it is ironic how these ramps that exist to help injured and incapacitated people can sometimes cause harm themselves.

 Handicap ramps often cause people to slip and fall when the ramp protrudes into a parking area without there being good markings that this is a handicap access area.
-If there are not sufficient signs, painted lot areas, etc., to let the public know that they are near a handicap zone, then they may not be aware of the handicap ramp and a fall results.
+If there are not sufficient signs, painted lot areas, etc., to let the public know that they are near a handicap zone, then they may not be aware of the handicap ramp which is how a fall can happen.

 3. Spacing of cars